How to Reduce Digital Eye Strain?

 Do you feel like your eyes are getting dryer each passing day?

-If the answer to any of the above-mentioned questions is a yes, chances are that you’re suffering from digital eye strain.
+If the answer to any of the above mentioned questions is a yes, chances are that you’re suffering from digital eye strain.
+This article will walk you through how to reduce digital eye strain.

 WHAT IS DIGITAL EYE STRAIN?

-Digital Eye Strain is a set of uncomfortable symptoms that you begin to experience after being exposed to screen for the most part of your day.
+Digital Eye Strain is a set of uncomfortable symptoms you begin to experience after being exposed to screen for most of your day.

 It can be eye fatigue, red eyes, irritated eyes, blurry vision, watery eyes, dry eyes, neck and shoulder pain.
 Some people even experience insomnia (not being able to sleep at night) after a lot of screen-watching.